StevenHealer/StevenHealer/This is my information.md

-Thanks for visiting my github.
+live:.cid.1ec8c47eb968be2e
-I think it will be OK to discuss about your project via call.
+This is my skype address.

-So please create google meeting or zoom meeting and share the link.
++33 7 58 47 20 64
-This will be important call for completing this project.
+This is my whatsapp number.

-Thanks
+Let discuss with me about your project in there.